Kian Kyars

 APPLIED DIGITAL CORP Common/equity $66.4m 6,591,800

-2025-Q3: the portfolio becomes a full AI-supply-chain map
+2025-Q3: the portfolio becomes an AI-supply-chain map

 The September 30, 2025 13F expands to 28 line items and mixes: